amyspark-ng/clickery-hexagon/LOG.md

 - make all the cards a single animation and change them using the frame (only include icons, number and price is ingame)
 - add the mute dialogue option

+- IDEA: make a component to manage hovers, add onHoverStart function and onHoverEnd

 ## Next features
 - Prototype ascending mechanic (prestige/mana, what time do you get to ascend, actually add the percentages)